nagvbt/nag-rlib/docs/Steps-To-Create-Library.md

    ` "source": "src/index.jsx",`

-4. Import the ExampleComponent1 and ExampleComponent2 in index.jsx
+4. Import the ExampleComponent1 and ExampleComponent2 in index.jsx and export them so that the example component can consume the two components

 ```jsx
 import ExampleComponent1 from './components/ExampleComponent1/ExampleComponent1'